1) Valuations

 5) Credit History

-But the irony of this is that it is detrimental to not have any liabilities at all simply because banks are wary of lending large amounts to individuals with no credit history.
+But the irony is that it is detrimental to not have any liabilities at all simply because banks are wary of lending large amounts to individuals with no credit history.
 The risk is they cannot gauge your past repayment pattern.

 If you do not currently have any liabilities, make it a point to build up your credit history.
 It is good practice to have at least 1 other liability (E.g. credit card) to which you which you make prompt payments before applying for a home loan.